admin-shell-io/questions-and-answers/README.md

 An example of modeling is provided in the following [publication](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/AAS_Reference_Modelling.pdf?__blob=publicationFile&v=5).
 Example submodels are available [here](http://liabroker.ddns.net:51001/).
 Note: currently the specification of BOM submodel is ongoing within IDTA's "Bill of Material" working group (reference available [here](https://industrialdigitaltwin.org/en/content-hub/submodels)).
 For additional information see also [another question](#id42).

   (Answered 2022-06-13)

+**[Should one use ECLASS application classes in define semantics of a submodel?](#idgh33)** <a id="idgh33"></a>

+No, see the [cited document](https://eclass.eu/fileadmin/Redaktion/pdf-Dateien/Broschueren/2021-06-29_Whitepaper_PlattformI40-ECLASS.pdf) (page 29).
+New defined elements in ECLASS to define Submodels should be used once available.
+The only exception is to use application/classification classes in submodels is to denote the category of a product (see ProductClassId property example within the TechnicalData Submodel template).

 ## Asset Administration Shell in Detail Series